jnozzi/cocoadev.com/markdown/DuplicateArrayItems.md

 Probably a really simple question, but I can't get a good answer.
 How do you duplicate items in an array?
-I have an General/NSArrayController, and I set up an action to do as follows:
+I have an NSArrayController, and I set up an action to do as follows: